fotherja/GTI_Version_4/README.md

 # GTI_Version_4
-Contains software and hardware files for the GTI v4
+Currently only contains the hardware files for the GTI v4